What Is an Arm’s Length Sale in Real Estate?

 Since arm’s length sales are between unrelated parties, there’s an assumption that the parties have equal bargaining power.
 This allows them to act solely in their own self-interest.
 In other words, neither party has an advantage over the other.

-In an arm-in-arm transaction, the pre-existing connections can impact the fairness of the deal by creating power dynamics where one party has more influence over the terms.
+In a non-arm's length transaction, the pre-existing connections can impact the fairness of the deal by creating power dynamics where one party has more influence over the terms.

 Property Valuation